mukundtheamateur/faceblurbymukund/README.md

 # faceblurbymukund
+IN THIS PROJECT ,
+their is two type of blur option
+(1).
+Gaussian
+(2).
+Pixelate

 yo can do this project without creating an environment but it is good practice , so i did this project in an environment: